-With my youngest son having eczema, I really try to avoid harmful chemicals as much as possible.
+With my youngest son having some skin issues, I really try to avoid harmful chemicals as much as possible.

-My boys are always crawling and wrestling on our floors.
-Eczema aside, I really like that they’re not rolling around on surfaces that have been covered in chemicals.
+My boys are always crawling and wrestling on our floors, and I really like that they’re not rolling around on surfaces that have been covered in chemicals.